 The introduction of the Saudi Accountability Act by is momentous, even if the legislation fails to become law.
 The mere introduction of the legislation strongly telegraphs Congress’ posture and willingness to act, in principle, on the Khashoggi case and on U.S.-Saudi policy more generally.
 Moreover, and again, the Act is a further manifestation of Congress’ increasingly activist sanctions stance, reflecting the continuing skepticism among lawmakers of both major parties (and the few independents in Congress) of the Administration’s willingness to enforce U.S. sanctions consistently and in accordance with law and policy.

-Presumably, most of the persons sanctioned on November 15 had their visas revoked by the State Department in October.
+visas revoked by the State Department in October.

 Global Magnitsky Sanctions Regulations, 31 C.F.R. § 583.201, Note 2 (drawing on the authority of the International Emergency Economic Powers Act, pursuant to which the Global Magnitsky Sanctions are authorized in part, to impose sanctions pending investigation).

 “Interests in property” refers to property that is directly or indirectly owned 50% or more by one or more blocked persons.
 U.S. Department of the Treasury, Revised Guidance on Entities Owned by Persons Whose Property and Interests in Property Are Blocked, August 13, 2014.
 For a discussion of the 50% rule and related due diligence (sanctions screening) practices, see, e.g., Hdeel Abdelhady, United States Adds Russian Direct Investment Fund, Other Russian Financial Services Actors to Sectoral Sanctions List, MassPoint PLLC, Aug.
 7, 2015.